 The Next step – Report your symptoms to your doctor

-If you or any of your family member has a combination of or a few of the following potential signs and symptoms of heart failure, then meet your cardiologist and report those symptoms:
+If you or any of your family members has a combination of or a few of the following potential signs and symptoms of heart failure, then meet your cardiologist and report those symptoms:

-One such blood test to detect heart failure include N-terminal pro-B-type natriuretic peptide (NT-proBNP).
+One such blood test to detect heart failure includes the N-terminal pro-B-type natriuretic peptide (NT-proBNP).

 X-ray of the Chest

 This is helpful to see how well are your lungs working.
 This will also help your cardiologist to rule out any conditions of the lungs other than the heart that could be causing the signs and symptoms.

 Echocardiogram: In addition to detecting any abnormalities in the heart and also helping in determining the size and shape of your heart, an echocardiogram is helpful in measuring ejection fraction.
 This is an important measurement as it helps in determining the pumping ability of the heart – which is helpful in classifying heart failure and guiding treatment accordingly.

 It is the measurement of the heart’s pumping ability.
 It is expressed as a percentage.
 For instance, an ejection fraction of 70 percent means 70 percent of the total amount of blood in the left ventricle has passed out from it with each heartbeat.

 The normal range can be anywhere between 50 to 70 percent.
 Under 40% is an indication of heart failure.
 Between 41 to 49% is considered as borderline heart failure.
 Ejection fraction can be quite low in severe cases of heart failure.

 An echocardiogram is the most widely used test for measuring ejection fraction.
 MUGA scan, CAT scan, and Cardiac catheterization are the other tests to measure ejection fraction.

 It is helpful in measuring the health of your heart.
 The patient is instructed to walk on a treadmill while an ECG machine attached measures the heart activity.
 The objective of this test is to see how the heart responds to stress.